conoro/runkeeper2endomondo/README.md

     * The code is very rough and may show "not responding" as it grinds through larger files.
 It tells you what it is doing in the main window so just be a bit patient, particularly if you have an older PC.
 	* When it is done, you will now have a file called endomondo.gpx in the same directory as your other GPX files
     * I've read that Endomodo craps-out on files over 10MB, so if the endomondo.gpx file is bigger than that, you'll have to do this process in batches with sub-sets of the GPX files.
 As a guide, my 47 GPX files including several half marathons and a full marathon come in at 4MB.
-* The code has a few path dependencies on Windows but it should be trivial to change it to work on OS X and Linux.

 Importing into Endomondo
 ------------------------